KxSystems/kafka/README.md

 # Building and installation

 ## Step 1
 Build and install latest version of librdkafka.
+Minimum required version is v0.11.0.
 ### Requirements
 As noted on librdkafka page https://github.com/edenhill/librdkafka#requirements The GNU toolchain